eriicafes/tmpl/README.md

     return "pages/index", tmpl.Combine(layout, i)
 }
 ```
+> `tmpl.Combine` combines layouts and the final template

 `templates/pages/layout.html` renders the html shell and renders the `content` block. `templates/pages/index.html` renders the layout and defines the `content` block.